 Make sure you visit the Cathedral of St. Philip and St. James, an important religious landmark from the 15th century.
 This beautiful cathedral has a striking interior with marble columns, an impressive wooden ceiling, and stunning works of art.

-Sorrento is ideally situated for an exciting day trip to Pompeii, Capri, the Amalfi Coast, and Positano.
+Sorrento is perfect for exciting day trips to Pompeii, Capri, the Amalfi Coast, and Positano.
+Even the fabulous — and often overlooked — island of Ischia is just a short ferry ride away.

 Pompeii